pyocd/pyOCD/docs/target_support.md

       #   Probe                               Unique ID
     --------------------------------------------------------------------------------------------
       0   DISCO-L475VG-IOT01A [stm32l475xg]   066EFF555051897267233656
-      1   FRDM-K64F [k64f]                    0240000041114e450054300cc40300475ab1000097969900
+      1   KEIL - Tools By ARM Keil ULINKplus  L02932983A

 This example shows two probes.
-The first does not support auto-detection, while the second does.
-You can see how the second probe's description shows the name of the board and the target type "stm32l475xg" in brackets.
+The first does support auto-detection, while the second does not.
+Note how the first probe's description shows the name of the board and the target type "stm32l475xg" in brackets.

 If the target type is *not* auto-detected, it will default to "cortex_m" unless specified as